sjfricke/Math_Art_HTML_Canvas/README.md

 |/__|
 ```

 The [Gingerbreadman Map](https://en.wikipedia.org/wiki/Gingerbreadman_map) is a "chaotic two-dimensional symmetric map".
-It is given by the piecewise linear transformation.
+It is given by the piecewise linear transformation where the same characteristics are seen reflected on the other side of the dividing line.

 ![image of Lorenze Print](https://github.com/sjfricke/Math_Art_HTML_Canvas/blob/master/Gingerbreadman_Demo_Print.png)